mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 as an annotated Jupyter notebook)

-In this section we detail the computation of the channel capacity of the simple genetic circuit shown in .
-As detailed in the channel capacity is defined as the mutual information between input $c$ and output $p$ maximized over all possible input distributions $P(c)$ [@Shannon1948].
+In this section we detail the computation of the channel capacity of the simple genetic circuit shown in [@Fig:ch3_fig05].
+As detailed in XXX the channel capacity is defined as the mutual information between input $c$ and output $p$ maximized over all possible input distributions $P(c)$ [@Shannon1948].
 In principle there are an infinite number of input distributions, so the task of finding $\hat{P}(c)$, the input distribution at channel capacity, requires an algorithmic approach that guarantees the convergence to this distribution.
 Tkačik, Callan and Bialek developed a clever analytical approximation to find the $\hat{P}(c)$ distribution [@Tkacik2008a].
-The validity of their so-called small noise approximation requires the standard deviation of the output distribution $P(p
-\mid c)$ to be much smaller than the domain of the distribution.
-For our particular case such condition is not satisfied given the spread of the inferred protein distributions shown in .
+The validity of their so-called small noise approximation requires the standard deviation of the output distribution $P(p \mid c)$ to be much smaller than the domain of the distribution.
+For our particular case such condition is not satisfied given the spread of the inferred protein distributions shown in [@Fig:ch3_fig04].

 Fortunately there exists a numerical algorithm to approximate $\hat{P}(c)$ for discrete distributions.
 In 1972 Richard Blahut and Suguru Arimoto independently came up with an algorithm mathematically shown to converge to $\hat{P}(c)$ [@Blahut1972].
-To compute both the theoretical and the experimental channel capacity shown in , we implemented Blahut's algorithm.
+To compute both the theoretical and the experimental channel capacity shown in [@Fig:ch3_fig05], we implemented Blahut's algorithm.
 In the following section we detail the definitions needed for the algorithm.
 Then we detail how to compute the experimental channel capacity when the bins of the distribution are not clear given the intrinsic arbitrary nature of microscopy fluorescence measurements.

 ### Blahut's algorithm